Pharmacists wishing to serve as preceptors must normally meet the following criteria:

 • Support experiential learning by allowing the preceptor and student sufficient opportunity to interact in a teacher-student role.

 • Provide an environment that allows the student access to work space and required reference materials.

-• Ensure that all pharmacists at the site are in good standing with the provincial regulatory body and not have restrictions placed upon their practice.
+• Ensure that all pharmacists at the site are in good standing with the provincial regulatory body with no restrictions on their practice.

-• Where applicable, have been licensed and in operation for at least 6 months, and have a prescription volume that allows for adequate opportunities for the student to learn and interact with patients (i.e. not too low OR too high).
+• Where applicable, have been licensed and in operation for at least 6 months; and provide adequate opportunities for the student to complete the required learning activities and interact with patients.